 The Confovis WAFERinspect AOI and metrology tools capture these surfaces, irrespective of the materials involved, in 3D and 2D and can thus be used for comprehensive measurement tasks in the field of MEMS inspection and MEMS metrology.

 MEMS achieve a higher degree of reliability than discretely arranged sensors and actuators.
 This can be explained with the disappearance of connectors, lines and cables on the one hand and with the use of simple physical effects that allow short response times and functional ways, on the other.

-In order to regulate and control production processes, structures must be examined to identify defects (automated optical inspection) and the MEMS must be measured accordingly in 2D or 3D.
-Especially when measuring MEMS in 3D with the patented measurement method Structured Illumination Microscopy from Confovis, both the resolution and accuracy are close to that achieved with atomic force microscopes (AFM), while the Confovis tool can measure between 100 and 1000 times faster.
+In order to regulate and control production processes, structures must be examined to identify defects (automated optical inspection) and the MEMS must be measured accordingly in 2D or 3D (MEMS metrology). ).
+Especially in MEMS metrology, Confovis’ patented measurement method Structured Illumination Microscopy from Confovis approaches both the resolution and accuracy of atomic force microscopes (AFM), while the Confovis tool can measure between 100 and 1000 times faster.
 Another advantage of the Confovis AOI and metrology tools is its 3D measurement that can be operated irrespective of the material concerned, while chromatic confocal sensors and white light interferometers have difficulties in this respect.
 It is therefore possible to also measure combinations of material, such as gold and epoxy, chromium on glass and polyamides on quartz.

 - Macro defects

 - Golden Sample

 - Independent of materials: silicon, epoxy, glass, chrome, resist, etc.

 - Measurements of demanding surfaces without artifacts (no ‘bat wings)

 - High speed: 60 confocal frames per second (250 mil. measuring points)

 - Oblong holes